crdsteixeira/DW_project/README.md

 1. Create schema inside a database in postgres
 2. Open transformations for dimensions tables (customer, time, location, product) in Pentaho PDI Kettle - 'Spoon' dir
 3. Configure source csv to local path in each transformation file
-4. Configure your local connection in 'Table Output' in each transformation file
+4. Configure your local db connection in 'Table Output' in each transformation file
 5. Run to create tables and populate them

 ### Create facts and agg tables